Doesn't seem familiar? Jump to the "Ultra" help about calculating grades.

 In the Grade Center, you can calculate grades with calculated columns.
 Calculated columns combine data from multiple columns to attain performance results.
 You can share these results with students and your institution.

-You can include a calculated column when creating another calculated column.
-For example, if you created a calculated column that weighs quiz grades, you can include the column when creating a final grade column.
+You can include a calculated column when you create another calculated column.
+For example, if you created a calculated column that weighs quiz grades, you can include the column when you create a final grade column.

 You can change a calculated column's settings and change what is included.
 The calculation updates automatically.